 In developing the ED, the IASB staff prepared and held informal consultations on a series of draft texts.
 We commend the IASB for its willingness to try new approaches to try to speed up the process and make it more likely that the eventual ED will be positively received.
+We would encourage the IASB to continue such informal and open consultation in moving towards finalisation of the proposals in the ED.

 Our detailed comments on the ED are set out in the three appendices attached to this letter.
-The first appendix sets out some general comments on some matters of fundamental importance to the ED, and also summarises some of the comments made later in the appendices.
+The first Appendix sets out some general comments on some matters of fundamental importance to the ED, and also summarises some of the comments made later in the appendices.
 Appendix 2 sets out EFRAG's response to the questions asked in the ED's invitation to comment.
 Appendix 3 sets out a few more detailed comments.
 The paragraphs below summarise our main comments: